john-overton/congress-at-work/Authentication.md

 ## Conclusion

 This OAuth 2.0 flow provides a secure method for the bot to obtain and maintain authorization to post tweets on behalf of the user.
 The use of a local server facilitates the callback handling and token exchange process, creating a seamless authentication experience.
+Remember that the local OAuth callback server must be running before the main bot script is executed to ensure proper authentication flow.